Mimba - a karplus-strong synth in Pd

 Installation: download this zip file (containing 6 Pd files plus 2 text files).
 Start by opening [main-mimba], the abstractions (additional Pd files) are [mimba], [mba], [vlin~], [reverb] and [presets].
 The preset .txt files, loaded in [presets], should be in the folder /presets.

-This is still an early version (0.90b), tested in Pd vanilla 0.50.2.
-One of the minor bugs is that it takes 10 notes (10-voice polyphony) to produce the correct sound of some presets.
+This is still an early version (0.92), tested in Pd vanilla 0.50.2.
+One of the minor bugs is that (some) GUI parameters are not loaded immediately in the presets.
+First you have to play 10 notes (...because of the 10-voice polyphony) to produce the correct sound of some presets.
 The whole patch isn't very 'readable' yet, sorry for the mess...
 (I don't use sends and receives but wired audio connections to avoid delays in reblocked subpatches).
+The latest version 0.92 (February 2023) contains optimization improvements to reduce the CPU usage.

 Take care when you start playing around with all the knobs and number boxes: there is no safety system to prevent loud sounds and feedback!!!